-However, there is a public interest in a healthy and competitive market place which would be threatened by loss of trust if suppliers fear the disclosure of the nature of the pricing and length of contracts by public authorities or by undermining the competitiveness of companies by publicising commercial information.
+However, there is a public interest in a healthy and competitive marketplace which would be threatened by loss of trust if suppliers fear the disclosure of the nature of the pricing and length of contracts by public authorities or by undermining the competitiveness of companies by publicising commercial information.
 The release of this information would be prejudicial to both AWE and their suppliers' commercial interests by exposing commercial data to competitors who could use this as a basis to undercut our commercial partners.

-On balance, due to the specialist nature of some of AWE suppliers, the balance weighs in the favour of withholding the information insofar as it relates to certain commercial partners.
+On balance, due to the specialist nature of some of AWE suppliers, the balance weighs in the favour of withholding the information insofar as it relates to certain commercial partners and would be prejudicial to both AWE and suppliers.